 1901 Delaware Street

-Adult- and child-in-need-of-care services, adult and child protective services, income assistance, food stamps and medical cards, child support enforcement, job training and assistance, income eligible child care, and vocation rehabilitation for people with disabilities.
+Adult and child protective services, income assistance, medical cards, food assistance, child support enforcement, job training, income eligible child care, and vocational rehabilitation for people with disabilities.

 Kansas Office of Vital Statistics

 Topeka, KS 66612

 Maintains and issues certified copies of vital records for events (births, deaths, marriages and divorces) that occur in Kansas.